 I do get a lot of queries asking why I don’t recommend Interactive Brokers at this tier, and my answer is this.
 With Interactive Brokers you pay an annual fee of 10 USD a month ($120 a year) unless your AUM is more than US$100,000.
 As a new to intermediate investor, most of your funds will be split between the Singapore and US market, with a heavy tilt towards Singapore.
 There’s no way the amount of foreign shares you hold will be anywhere near US$100,000 for it make sense to go with Interactive Brokers.
 Not only that, but Interactive Brokers’ platform is far more complex than Saxo, which makes it less conducive for beginner investors.

-Note: If you’re planning to use Saxo purely for USD shares, you may want to consider setting up a USD denominated account.
-This minimises any forex fees when you sell USD shares (so you get USD instead of SGD when you sell, and don’t incur forex charges until you decide to withdraw the USD).
+Note: If you’re planning to use Saxo purely for USD shares, you may want to consider setting up a USD denominated account, and fuding via USD (you can exchange USD with your own bank – I’ve found Revolut to be the most competitive option, better than the rates from DBS Multicurrency account).
+This also minimises any forex fees when you sell USD shares (so you get USD instead of SGD when you sell, and don’t incur forex charges until you decide to withdraw the USD).